Monday, August 1, 2011

 Timothy Osborn (1805-1898), my 3rd great grandfather, was born in Winslow, Maine, located in Kennebec County, to sea captain Isaac Osborn & his wife Sarah Wyman

-Timothy and his brother William tended to the primary Osborn farm in Fairfield after Isaac's retirement.
-They had adjoining houses on the homestead.
-William never married, and lived in his house alone until he passed.
+At some point after the 1820 Census, Timothy and his brother William moved to Fairfield and started a farm, where they had adjoining houses on the same homestead (now known as 189 Skowhegan Road, Fairfield, ME).
+William never married, and lived in his house alone until he passed in 1880.

 Timothy, on the other hand, had a large family.